Tuesday, 18 August 2020

 - performs these missions at the request of the federal ministers and the legislative chambers or on its own initiative.

 - Participated in the creation of the Voluntary National Review and the NSDS

-With regards to the outcome of the consultations undertaken to date, there has been a wide response from experts and civil society in the preparation of the Federal Plans in 2000, 2004, 2008.
+With regards to the outcome of the consultations undertaken to date, there has been a wide response from experts and civil society in the preparation of the Federal Plans in each edition.
 In addition, there is a large body of opinions issued by the FCSD on the federal policy for sustainable development, whether at the request of the federal ministers or on its own initiative. (available on http://www.cfdd.be)

 At the Flemish level, the Decree on Sustainable Development states that sustainable development is an inclusive, participatory and coordinated process.
 The current Government of Flanders decided to integrate the third VSDO in Vision 2050.
 Vision 2050 was developed through a participatory process.
 In this process several departments and agencies were involved.
 In addition, two meetings with stakeholders were held (in total 140 participants).
 The objectives of the meetings were: (1) to inform the stakeholders about the content and the process, (2) to create a shared vision through feedback and input from the stakeholders, and finally (3) to appoint transition priorities for Flanders.
 Finally a formal request for advice to the Strategic Advisory Councils was made.